zevlo/tryhackme_notes/advent_of_cyber_2024/day_1_opsec.md

-# Lessons Learned from Advent of Cyber 2024 - Day 1

-## Exercise Title: *"Maybe SOC-mas music, he thought, doesn't come from a store?"*
+# Day 1: *"Maybe SOC-mas music, he thought, doesn't come from a store?"*

 The Day 1 exercise introduces participants to **Operational Security (OPSEC)** principles, emphasizing the importance of protecting sensitive information from adversaries.
 The key lessons learned include: